Selective intrauterine growth restriction

 At the Midwest Fetal Care Center, a collaboration between Children’s Minnesota and Allina Health, we specialize in individual attention that starts with you having your own personal care coordinator to help you navigate the complex process of caring for your babies.
 We use a comprehensive team approach to sIUGR.
 That way, you are assured of getting the best possible information by some of the most experienced physicians in the country.
-For sIUGR, your care team may include a maternal-fetal specialist, a fetal interventionist, a pediatric cardiologist, a neonatologist, a nurse specialist care coordinator, a perinatal social worker and several other technical specialists.
+For sIUGR, your care team may include a maternal-fetal specialist, a fetal interventionist, a pediatric cardiologist, a neonatologist, a nurse specialist care coordinator, a fetal care clinical social worker and several other technical specialists.
 This entire team will follow you and your babies closely through the evaluation process, and the team will be responsible for designing and carrying out your complete care plan.

 What causes selective intrauterine growth restriction (sIUGR)?